 Social learning, also called informal learning, was theorized by the famous psychologist, Albert Bandura, and labeled learning as a cognitive process that should take place in a social environment where people cooperate with one another to fuel the learning process.
 His whole belief rested on the idea that humans beings learn in social, interactive environments that keep them engaged in the material.

 As a result of this social learning theory, online training software companies like CAE Innovative Learning Solutions are adapting a social learning atmosphere into their platforms and created Social LMS; moving e-learning and training from an old, traditional, and outdated method of learning to an interactive, collaborative platform focused on increasing learner engagement and knowledge retention.
-Traditionally, before social LMS was implemented, online learning software and LMS was a one-way street where the trainee was presented learning materials and practice exercises without any social interaction ever taking place.
+Traditionally, before social LMS was implemented, online learning software and LMS was a one-way street where the student was presented learning materials and practice exercises without any social interaction ever taking place.
 In contrast, LMS with social learning integration is a two–way street that stimulates student engagement and interaction amongst each other in an organic, fluid fashion.